 Advantages and Disadvantages of a Limited Partnership

 Personal assets are protected in limited partnerships.
 Limited partnerships protect limited partners up until their capital contribution.
-LPs also have pass-through taxes and are therefore the business itself is not taxed.
+LPs also have pass-through taxes, and therefore, the business itself is not taxed.

-Partners in a limited partnership report on their own individual tax returns the business’ profits and losses.
+Partners in a limited partnership report on their own individual tax returns the business’s profits and losses.
 The LP’s business owner has complete authority.
-LP’s A general partner has total management power.
+An LP’s general partner has total management power.
 Limited partnerships are therefore an attractive investment vehicle.
 LPs can also increase the number of limited partners to raise more capital.

 When forming an LP, there are a variety of important subjects that have to be dealt with in order to ensure the LP’s limited liability protection for limited partners.
 These include the limited partners’ management control, as well as what happens to the LPs if there is a bankruptcy, insolvency, or death.
 These should be addressed during the LP’s creation.